 Lawrence Epps, Take Stock (2013) at British Ceramic Biennial

-The acclaimed British Ceramic Biennial, hosted in the old Spode Factory in Stoke-On-Trent, celebrated its 5th edition this Autumn.
+The acclaimed British Ceramic Biennial, hosted in the old Spode Factory in Stoke-On-Trent, celebrated its 5th edition in Autumn of 2017.
 The inaugural edition of the TRESOR Contemporary Craft fair launched in June this year in Basel.
 The event is a new international platform for high-end craft and contemporary applied arts, focused on presenting “the collectibles of the future”—an answer to a design world increasingly interested in craft and materiality, and secondary market prices accordingly on the rise.
 Proving the zeitgeist of contemporary craft is upon us.

 Rose Slivka was a writer, critic and editor and a major figure in the advancements of crafts.
 As the editor in chief for Crafts Horizons from 1959 to 1979, Slivka helped define the philosophy of crafts and the terms in which they were discussed at a time when the field was experiencing fast-growing popularity and professionalism.
 She favored a shift away from emphasis on traditional skills and techniques and toward more innovative forms of creative expression.
 Her groundbreaking 1961 article, "The New Ceramic Presence," highlighted the movement of clay artists toward the abstract.